SciTools/iris/docs/iris/src/whitepapers/um_files_loading.rst

 #.
 Iris treats Fieldsfile data almost exactly as if it were PP  -- i.e. it
     treats each field's lookup table entry like a PP header.
 #.
-As the Iris datamodel is aligned to NetCDF-CF terms, most of this can
+The Iris datamodel is based on
-    also be seen as a metadata translation between PP and CF terms, but it is easier to discuss in terms of Iris elements.
+    `NetCDF CF conventions <http://cfconventions.org/>`_, so most of this can also be seen as a metadata translation between PP and CF terms, but it is easier to discuss in terms of Iris elements.

 For details of Iris terms (cubes, coordinates, attributes), refer to :ref:`Iris data structures <iris_data_structures>`.

-For details of CF conventions, see http://cf-convention.github.io/.
+For details of CF conventions, see http://cfconventions.org/.

 Overview of loading process
 ---------------------------